 Periodic institutional reviews assess the effectiveness of the HEIs' QA procedures in accordance with Part 2 of the European Standards and Guidelines (Standards and Guidelines for Quality Assurance in the European Higher Education Area, 2015, pp. 17-20) and national legislative requirements as enshrined in the 2012 Act.
-The University underwent institutional reviews in 2005, 2012 and 2020, and the resultant reports are published on the Quality Support Unit's website.
-The schedule for institutional reviews, along with review guidelines and other pertinent documentation, is available on the Institutional Reviews page of the QQI website.
+The University underwent institutional reviews in 2005 and 2012, and the resultant reports are published on the Office of the President's website.
+Nationally, the Cycle 3 institutional review schedule has now commenced.
+The schedule itself, along with review guidelines and other pertinent documentation, is available on the Institutional Reviews page of the QQI website.

-1.4 Quality assurance and enhancement at the University
+1.4 Quality assurance at the University